Updated: Sep 15

-As a summer variety, zucchini is harvested before its rind hardens (unlike winter squashes).
+As a summer variety, fresh zucchini is harvested before its rind hardens (unlike winter squash plants).
 It can be consumed either raw or cooked and is very high in potassium.
 It’s a versatile and delicious vegetable, making a great addition to all your favorite dishes!

 Why Zucchini is called summer squash

-In addition to describing the planting time, “summer squash” refers to their short storage life, unlike that of winter squashes.
+In addition to describing the time of planting, “summer squash” refers to their short storage life, unlike that of winter squash.
 Summer squash grows on non-vining bushes.

 Varieties of zucchini squash